 1968 – 1970

-In 1968 the name of the diner was changed to Pete’s Subs.
-This shortened the long second part, encrypting it into an abbreviation that later became iconic for the restaurant’s products.
-The emblem looks like a whole since the difference in font and color was removed.
-The growth and confident position of the startup on the market was shown by the black letters of the visual sign.
+In 1968, the diner’s name was changed to Pete’s Subs.
+This shortened the long second part, abbreviating it into a phrase that later became iconic of the restaurant’s products.
+The emblem looks whole now that the font and color differences have been removed.
+The black letters of the visual sign showed the startup’s growth and confident position in the market.

 1970 – 1972

-Companions began to think about expanding the business and opening other outlets.
-Since the diner referred to fast food places, the name was changed to Subway (Subway).
+Companions began to consider expanding the business and opening additional outlets.
+Since the diner mentioned fast-food places, the name was changed to Subway.
 An arrow pointing in different directions was added to the first and last letters.
 The composition had several meanings.

-4. The pace of life in which customers live.
-Because the restaurant served natural and wholesome food, active and athletic customers and employees rushing to do business visited there.
+- Customers’ pace of life.
+Because the restaurant served natural and wholesome food, active and athletic customers and employees rushing to do business visited.

 The word “way” was stripped of its coloring, leaving it white, in honor of healthy living.